 This work introduces a generalized variational Fokker-Planck (VFP) approach to data assimilation.
 Much of the theory for stochastic processes moving a probability density to a desired target via Fokker-Planck dynamics has been discussed by Jordan et al ~\cite{Jordan_1998_FokkerPlanck}.
-We show that previously described methods such as the MPF, the PFF, and Langevin-based filters are in fact, particular formulations in the VFP framework.
-Specifically, the formulation of MPF is represented by a kernel assumption on both the prior and intermediate distributions, and that of PFF is represented by a Gaussian assumption on the prior and a kernel assumption on the intermediate, both with zero diffusion.
-The VFP framework also extends Fokker-Planck~\cite{Reich_2021_FokkerPlanck} and Langevin dynamics~\cite{Stuart_2020_gradient-EnKF} filters, and offers wider flexibility in defining particle flows.
+We show that previously described methods such as the MPF, the PFF, and {(first-order, overdamped)} Langevin-based filters are in fact, particular formulations in the VFP framework. {Specifically, the deterministic formulations of MPF and PFF can be obtained by embedding the particle dynamics in a reproducing kernel Hilbert space(RKHS), with no diffusion.} The VFP framework also extends Fokker-Planck~\cite{Reich_2021_FokkerPlanck} and Langevin dynamics~\cite{Stuart_2020_gradient-EnKF} filters, and offers wider flexibility in defining particle flows.

 The key contributions of this paper are: \begin{enumerate*}[label={(\roman*)}] \item a generalized formulation of the variational Fokker-Planck framework that subsumes multiple previously proposed ensemble variational data assimilation methods, \item derivation of the optimal drift of a McKean-Vlasov-It\^{o} process -- that depends on the selected diffusion term -- to push particles towards the posterior distributions, \item a general implementation of VFP via combinations of parameterized distributions, \item derivation of regularization terms to ensure particle diversity by nudging particles toward becoming independent random variables, \item an extension of the formalism to solve smoothing problems in both strong-constraint (perfect model) and for weak-constraint (model with errors) cases, \item inclusion of localization and covariance shrinkage in the VFP approach for high dimensional problems, \item discussion of a partitioned linearly-implicit-explicit stochastic time integration method to evolve stiff McKean-Vlasov-It\^{o} processes. \end{enumerate*}